shabnamt/jointMultitaskEmo/data/emo_multigenre/README.md

 ## Contact

-You can send your emails to Shabnam Tafreshi, email: <shabnamt@gwu.edu>, if you have questions, suggestions, or concerns.
+You can send your emails to Shabnam Tafreshi, email: <shabnam.tafreshi@gmail.com>, if you have questions, suggestions, or concerns.

 ## Citation